Boot sector: Boot-sector viruses

 Since code in the boot sector is executed automatically, boot sectors have historically been a common attack vector for computer viruses.

 To combat this behavior, the system BIOS often includes an option to prevent software from writing to the first sector of any attached hard drives; it could thereby protect the master boot record containing the partition table from being overwritten accidentally, but not the volume boot records in the bootable partitions.
 Depending on the BIOS, attempts to write to the protected sector may be blocked with or without user interaction.
 Most BIOSes, however, will display a popup message giving the user a chance to override the setting.

 The BIOS option is disabled by default because the message may not be displayed correctly in graphics mode and blocking access to the MBR may cause problems with operating system setup programs or disk access, encryption or partitioning tools like FDISK, which may not have been written to be aware of that possibility, causing them to abort ungracefully and possibly leaving the disk partitioning in an inconsistent state.

 As an example, the malware NotPetya attempts to gain administrative privileges on an operating system, and then would attempt to overwrite the boot sector of a computer.
 The CIA has also developed malware that attempts to modify the boot sector in order to load additional drivers to be used by other malware.

+Another Malware that overwrites boot sector is the MEMZ.